 Access to the 62nd International Congress of Hearing Aid Acousticians was granted using e-tickets.
 For the first time this year, delegates were able to purchase a voucher for their electronic ticket ahead of the event, scan the bar code at the entrance, and have the admission ticket printed out on the spot.
 Thus queuing up at the pay desks was avoided.
 One Congress attendee took only twelve seconds from arriving at the NNC Ost building to passing the turnstile – that's about as fast as it gets!

 Photos: EUHA/Foto Rechtnitz

-The video recordings (videos) of the lectures presented at the 61st International Congress of Hearing Aid Acousticians held in Hannover between 19 and 21 Oct 2016 are now online (original-language versions).
+EUHA TV: The video recordings (videos) of the lectures presented at the 62nd International Congress of Hearing Aid Acousticians held in Nürnberg between 18 and 20 Oct 2017 are now online (original-language versions).

 Videos of the lectures held at the International Congress of Hearing Aid Acousticians in 2014 and 2015 are now available on DVD (original-language versions).

 EUHA Conference Proceedings (texts) containing all the papers of the presentations given at the 59th International Congress of Hearing Aid Acousticians in 2014 (plus a video of the keynote address by Dr Günther Beckstein) are available on CD-ROM.

 The videos of the lectures presented at the 62nd International Congress of Hearing Aid Acousticians held in Nürnberg between 18 and 20 Oct 2017 are online

 Pictures of the 62nd International Congress of Hearing Aid Acousticians are available here:

 The new Guidelines"Custom-made earmoulds for fitting hearing systems", "Wireless remote microphone systems –configuration, verification and measurement of individual benefit" and "Audio Therapy in Hearing Aid Acoustics" are available for download